 AMD’s former Radeon Technology Group Chief, Raja Koduri, has had an eventful week.
 After Hexus recently reported on an internal memo Koduri sent to his staff announcing his departure from AMD, Intel recently sent out a press release announcing that Koduri has joined Intel’s newly formed Core and Visual Computing Group.

 Back in September, Koduri announced that he’d be going on a sabbatical for personal reasons.
 In an email, he explained to his staff that he was taking a temporary break to spend some time with his family.
-Given that Koduri had just overseen AMD’s launch their latest Vega GPU, it didn’t seem like a huge deal at the time. [...]
+Given that Koduri had just overseen AMD’s launch their latest Vega GPU, it didn’t seem like a huge deal at the [...]

 Videocardz has recently discovered a few benchmarks of the hotly rumored upcoming Nvidia GeForce GTX 1070 Ti.